Pile of small orange pumpkins stacked together.

 10/26/25 - 10:00 Camp Yawgoog, Rockville

-Yawgoog Pond Loop covers 4ish miles of hilly rocky trails around Yawgoog Pond.
-Along with the ponds are streams, rocky ledges, cliffs, steep pitches, and beautiful vistas.
+Yawgoog Pond Loop covers 3.5 miles of hilly, rocky trails around Yawgoog Pond and through the boy scout camp.
+Cross streams, climb rocky ledges, and enjoy some beautiful views.
 Wes Anderson’s film "Moonrise Kingdom" was partially filmed here for the dramatic scenery.

 DIRECTIONS: 61 Camp Yawgoog Road, Rockville, RI 02873.
 From Route 138 head North-West through Hope Valley, turn right at blinking traffic light at Fire Station / West’s Bakery, stay on Route 138 / Rockville Rd / Spring St. for 3.1 miles, turn Left at the "Camp Yawgoog" sign with the big guy carrying a canoe.
 Continue for 1 mile to the Camp Yawgoog gate.
 Turn right at the gate into the parking area, meet at Parking area.